Round 1 PITCH TIPS

 For instance, if I tell you to submit a pitch for the Competition "because it's the coolest contest ever and it's a lot of fun" you probably wouldn't be convinced.
 Instead, if I tell you that you should submit a pitch for the Competition "because it's the biggest student competition in Canada, offers over $10,000 in prizes and extends the opportunity to network with 25 senior sales leaders across Canada" you would probably be more enticed to apply.

-To see some examples, you can view some of our Top 5 Finalists' Round 1 pitches from last year here: Carter Grant, Stephanie Uittenbosch and Jamal Hijazi.
+To see some examples, you can view some of our Top 5 Finalists' Round 1 pitches here: Carter Grant, Christine Tan and Jamal Hijazi.
 What you'll notice from these pitches is that they are all very different.
 That said, they all do a great job on the 3 things that judges are looking for.

 If you have any questions, you can reach out to the Competition Team at email@example.com